Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_isle_localdomain_quickstart.md

-### Alpha Quickstart Guide Notes
+### Alpha isle.localdomain Quickstart Guide Notes

-This Alpha Quickstart guide is intended to be the **fastest** method of installation i.e. downloading ISLE Docker images from Dockerhub.
+This Alpha Quickstart guide is intended to be the **fastest** method of using ISLE to test.

+This guide enables an enduser to spin up and install the "baked in" sample site, `isle-localdomain` for review and testing.

 Previous guides used a manual "build" process which is still possible but not necessary for most endusers due to complexity and process length.